-Phys-265 is a 4-credit course which may be applied toward the General Education Natural Sciences - Mathematics (D-1) requirement.
-Students must be registered both in the lecture section and in the laboratory section.
-The course and laboratory must be taken together or dropped together.
+Phys-265 is a 4-credit lecture course that is the second in a year-long series of calculus-based physics.
+Students must be registered both in the lecture section and in the laboratory section and these must be taken together or dropped together.

 Physics for Scientists and Engineers: A Strategic Approach, 3rd Ed. by Randall Knight, Addison Wesley (ISBN 0321740904)

 On-Line Homework: all students are required to register, at no charge for the fall 2015 semester, with Expert TA, using our Class Code: 7349ED-14P.

 Turning Point Student Response Clicker: During most of the lecture meetings, questions will be posed that earn credit toward your course grade when responses are entered using a Turning Point clicker registered to your WKU student ID number.
 Partial credit will be given for participation and full credit for correct answers.
 See this video from WKU Instructional Technology for instructions on how to register your clicker on Blackboard for the course.

 Student Workbook for Physics for Scientists and Engineers;

 Student Solutions Manual for Physics for Scientists and Engineers: A Strategic Approach Vol. 2 (Chs 20-42), 3rd edition.

 I consider myself to be open and accessible to my students.
 You are always welcome to drop by my office to seek advice, discuss your progress, or ask questions.
 If my door is open and I am around, then I will do my best to make time to sit down with you.
 Anyone who finds that my availability does not live up to my desires can catch me during my scheduled office hours or make an appointment at our mutual convenience.